Get

 Without hospitalization, the survival rate is thought to be less than 10%.

-Can I Get Parvo From My Cat?
+Can I Get Parvo from My Cat?

 No. Feline panleukopenia virus (FPV) is not transmissible to humans.

-cat + line dividerHow Can I Protect My Cat From Parvo?
+How Can I Protect My Cat from Parvo?

 The American Animal Hospital Association (AAHA) recommends the FPV vaccine for all cats, regardless of whether they spend time outdoors.
-The vaccine is particularly important for kitten, because their immune systems are not fully developed.
+The vaccine is particularly important for kittens because their immune systems are not fully developed.

 In addition to vaccination, here are some helpful tips to help keep your cat(s) safe:

-• When bringing a new pet into your home, it is a good idea to keep them separate from any pets you currently have for a short quarantine period (up to two weeks).
+• When bringing a new pet into your home, it is a good idea to keep them separate from any pets you currently have for a short quarantine period (up to 2 weeks).
 Ask a veterinarian if your new addition should be tested for any infectious diseases, or receive certain vaccines before making introductions.

 See Also: